OpenDSA/OpenDSA/RST/source/Development/AnalProgram.rst

 in any location is :math:`\Theta(n)` in both the average and worst cases.
-We would like to compare this running time to that required to perform a :dfn:`binary search` on an array whose values are stored in order from lowest to highest.
+We would like to compare this running time to that required to perform a :term:`binary search` on an array whose values are stored in order from lowest to highest.

 Binary search begins by examining the value in the middle